Gemma Livingston

 Programmes Manager

 An alumna of Te Herenga Waka !
-Victoria University of Wellington, Livné holds a Bachelor’s degree in International Relations, Media Studies and Geophysics.
+Victoria University of Wellington, Livné holds a Bachelor's in International Relations, Media Studies and Geophysics.

 Since arriving to Te Motu Arai-Roa | Waiheke Island in mid-2018, Livné has been involved in a grants and operations capacity with Waiheke Resources Trust, an environmental for-purpose organisation.
 She also volunteers as a Board member of Home Grown Waiheke Trust and is a core member of Kai Waiheke, both of which centre around food resilience mahi.